DamSze/DiscordBot/README.md

 ## Key Features

 * Music
-  - functionalities that allow you to play music on your server:
   - skip
   - resume
   - pause
   - queue
   - loop
   - clearing queue
 * Open ai tools
   - prints image from text message using dalle
   - responds to a text prompt using text-davinci-003 engine
-*
 * Cat
   - allows you to print cat images using <a href="https://thecatapi.com/">Thecatapi</a>
 * Moderation